akhilrao/akhilrao.github.io/_posts/2015-10-08-imperfect-information-car-search.md

 [![Cost bounds](/public/images/search/cost_bounds_used_car.PNG "Cost bounds")](/public/images/search/cost_bounds_used_car.PNG "Cost bounds")

-As we could have predicted from the functions themselves, the bounds both approach 0 quite rapidly as the number of sellers increases.
-With \\(\beta=0.99\\) the two are practically indistinguishable after 20000 or so sellers.
-With \\(\beta=0.5\\) the two are practically indistinguishable after 600 or so sellers.
-The lower \\(\beta\\) is, the faster they approach each other - also intuitive from the functions, but I hadn't expected it to be quite so fast.
+The bounds both approach 0 as the number of sellers increases.
+With \\(\beta=0.99\\) the two are practically indistinguishable after 20000 or so sellers - which seems like a pretty big market to me, maybe not relative to financial markets but still.
+With \\(\beta=0.5\\) (not shown) the two are practically indistinguishable after 600 or so sellers.
+The lower \\(\beta\\) is, the faster they approach each other - intuitive from the functions, but I hadn't expected the worst-case bound to drop quite so fast.

 I found a neat quote on [Turing's Invisible Hand](https://agtb.wordpress.com/2009/09/06/cs-and-economics-different-attitudes/) about worst-case vs. expected-case more generally: